 Review this section to ensure that your planned deployment meets the requirements for support by Red Hat.

-Red Hat Hyperconverged Infrastructure for Virtualization (RHHI for Virtualization) uses Red Hat Virtualization Host 4.2 as a base for all other configuration.
-The following table shows the the supported versions of each product to use for a supported RHHI for Virtualization deployment.
+Red Hat Hyperconverged Infrastructure for Virtualization (RHHI for Virtualization) uses Red Hat Virtualization Host 4.4 as a base for all other configuration.
+Red Hat Enterprise Linux hosts are not supported.

 See Requirements in the Red Hat Virtualization Planning and Prerequisites Guide for details on requirements of Red Hat Virtualization.